Search Blogs

 Average Rent: Around $1,700/month for a one-bedroom apartment

-Federal Hill offers the best of city life without the stress.
-Residents love the historic architecture, local bars, and picturesque harbor views.
+Federal Hill offers a less stressful city life.
+The residents appreciate the old buildings, the local bars, and the stunning harbor views.
 It is a top pick for young professionals seeking the safest area to stay in Baltimore with nightlife options nearby.

 2. Canton